HHS-Team670/2017-Robot/README.md

 - [x]	|---All sides gear w/o vision (x1)

 LIST:
-1. Reticle on rope cam
+1. Reticle on rope cam - Sort of done (figure out offset)
-2. Offset camera stuff in vision so it works
+2. Offset camera stuff in vision so it works - See above
 3. PID
 4. Make sure all hotkeys and stuff work (especially shooter and intake)